 Con "Relentless pace — the AI space is 'incredibly fast moving and competitive,' and the intensity is constant"

-Con "Work-life balance rated 3.6/5 — this is not a relaxed environment, and evening work is common"
+Con "Glassdoor WLB sits at 3.8/5 (on a small sample) — this is not a relaxed environment, and evening work is common"

 Con "Paris-centric with limited remote flexibility — 3 days/week minimum in office, and key decisions happen in Paris"